 What to Do

 If you have a few days to explore and play in Lake Placid, it’s easiest to bucket activities by day to get the most out of your time.
-For a small village with a population of just a few thousand, Lake Placid offers no shortage of unique winter fun.
+For a small village with a population of just 4,000, Lake Placid offers no shortage of unique winter fun.

 - Olympic Sites